Sometimes it can be useful to filter using complete date buckets (days, weeks, months, etc.), as opposed to the last 24 hours, 7 days, etc.

 WHERE ("date_column" BETWEEN CURRENT_DATE - INTERVAL '2 DAY' AND CURRENT_DATE)

-This will filter the query to the last two complete days as opposed to the last 48 hours.
+This will filter the query to the last 2 complete days as opposed to the last 48 hours.

-This example uses Postgres, but for other databases, replace the NOW() and CURRENT_DATE with the equivalent timestamp and current date variables.
+This example uses PostgreSQL, but for other databases, replace the NOW() and CURRENT_DATE functions with the equivalent timestamp and current date variables.